There are a number of options for storing your expressed breastmilk

 Transporting breastmilk

-If it's a warm day or if you have a longer drive, you will need to keep your milk cool during travel.
+If it's a warm day or you have a longer drive, you will need to keep your milk cool during travel.
 You can carry your breastmilk safely in an insulated container with a freezer pack inside.
 A small bottle will even fit inside a wide-mouthed vacuum flask, with ice added to keep it cool.

 If the milk is frozen, don't let it defrost while being carried.
 If it does thaw, use it within 24 hours.
 It is not safe to refreeze the milk.